chrisjohnson16/astra-streaming-demo/README.md

 If you do not have an ElastSearch account, create a free trial account.
 Once done, create a deployment in the uscentral1 GCP region.  <b>Be sure to save the credentials that are provided</b>.
 You'll need them later.

 Once it is ready, click on your deployment in the menu on the left.
 This page will provide you with a number of items you'll need in later steps.
-* ElasticSearch url
+* ElasticSearch URL
-* Kibana url
+* Kibana URL

 ### Snowflake Sink
 If you don't have a Snowflake account, you can create a free trial account.
 You'll configure this in a later step..

 ## Setup
-In this section, we will walk through setup of the tools needed to execute this workshop.
+In this section, we will walk through the setup of the tools needed to execute this workshop.
 This includes the Pulsar CLI, our Cassandra table, and accounts with ElasticSearch and Snowflake.

 ### Pulsar Tenant and Namespace
 1. Use the Astra Streaming UI to create the following: